 The disadvantages of asynchronous processing:

-- No context is available during the object/document processing.
+- No context is available during the object/page processing.

 Otherwise, asynchronous processing does not have any major disadvantages, and can be used for most scenarios.